-- the increase in the implicit price deflator for state and local government expenditures for the second prior fiscal year; - the Consumer Price Index for All Urban Consumers (CPI-U) for the Washington-Baltimore metropolitan area, or any successor index, for the second prior fiscal year; or - 5 percent; or
+- the Consumer Price Index for All Urban Consumers (CPI-U) for the Washington-Baltimore metropolitan area, or any successor index, for the second prior fiscal year; or - 5 percent.

 If there is no increase in the implicit price deflator for state and local government expenditures for the second prior fiscal year or in the CPI-U for the Washington-Baltimore metropolitan area, or any successor index, for the second prior fiscal year, the amount is the target per-pupil foundation amount for the prior fiscal year.
 In FY 2016, the inflation adjustment was 1.37 percent.